Credit-Based vs. Discount-Based Congestion Pricing: A Comparison Study: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we perform numerical experiments to compare the effects of deploying CBCP and DBCP based on a real-world case study of the 101 Express Lanes Project in the San Francisco Bay Area \cite{CBCP-SanMateo}.
-First, in Sec. \ref{subsec: Network Formulation and Calibration}, we construct our network model, estimate user demand and VoT distributions, calibrate latency functions across network edges, and present optimization algorithms for computing optimal CBCP and DBCP policies, as well as corresponding equilibrium flows.
-Our numerical results, which we analyze in Sec. \ref{subsec: Equilibrium Comparisons Between Optimal CBCP and DBCP Policies}, validate our theoretical results in Sec. \ref{subsec: When DBCP Outperforms CBCP} regarding the relative benefits of DBCP over CBCP policies, and provide substantive insight into the relative impact of CBCP and DBCP policies on societal welfare.
+In this section, we perform numerical experiments to compare the effects of deploying CBCP and DBCP based on a real-world case study of the 101 Express Lanes Project in the San Francisco Bay Area \citep{CBCP-SanMateo}.
+First, in Sec. \ref{subsec: Network Formulation and Calibration}, we construct our network model, estimate user demand and VoT distributions, calibrate latency functions across network edges, and present optimization algorithms for computing optimal CBCP and DBCP policies to first-order stationarity, as well as corresponding equilibrium flows.
+Our numerical results, which we analyze in Sec. \ref{subsec: Equilibrium Comparisons Between Stationary CBCP and DBCP Policies}, validate our theoretical results in Sec. \ref{subsec: When DBCP Outperforms CBCP} regarding the relative benefits of DBCP over CBCP policies, and provide substantive insight into the relative impact of CBCP and DBCP policies on societal welfare.
 We conclude in Sec. \ref{subsec: Discussion and Future Research Directions} by discussing the policy implications of our theoretical and numerical results, and presenting avenues for future research.
+All code associated with this paper has been attached with the submission.